yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Example : https://jsfiddle.net/yschen25/a2cmdb04/
 <br/><br/>

-:white_check_mark: 7.3 What Is The Difference Between Props And Status?
+7.3 What Is The Difference Between Props And Status?

 |  Conditions | State | Props |
 |---|---|---|